 At its Regular meeting on March 28, 2016, the City Council adopted Ordinance No. 404 establishing a Minimum Wage covering all employees working within the Malibu city limits, regardless of immigration or work status.
 The ordinance became effective on July 1, 2016.

-Beginning January 1, 2022, the minimum wage for all employers will be adjusted based on the Consumer Price Index (CPI), and will become effective on July 1, 2022.
+Starting in 2022, the minimum wage for all employers within the city limits will include an annual cost of living adjustment based on the Consumer Price Index (CPI), and will become effective on July 1 of that year.

-A City of Malibu Minimum Wage Ordinance poster is available for download to all Malibu employers, and should be displayed in the same conspicuous and accessible place at all job sites where mandated federal and state labor postings are required to be displayed.
+The City prepares a poster each year for Malibu employers.
+The posters are available for download, and should be displayed in the same conspicuous and accessible place at all job sites where mandated federal and state labor postings are required to be displayed.